Perkedel/CVR_Stuffings/README.md

 <!-- TODO: Table pls -->

 > Commissioned assets still private?
 We apologize, those are the commissions customer haven't yet paid to this day, and therefore long procrastinations to press `Submit to Public`.
+OR, the Admin to this day have yet to approve our Publish request for some reason.
 > Desperate of trying one?
 Contact us, JOELwindows7 at Discord under DM prefix `PLS_SHARE_ASSETS` and then the UUID(s) & your ABI account username.
 We will share that/those to you.
 Absolutely $0
 > As always, source code making these asset **are always open source** & you can implement to your world!
 > Please note, to avoid confusion it is advised to reupload the assets.
 Just let me do it.
 To break procrastinations, Simply pay full or part by part in crowd until full to which UUID, to [Joel's Ko-fi](https://ko-fi.com/joelwindows7)
 > by putting donation pay & message like e.g.: $?? `UNPROCRASTINATE 92f6e5f4-e860-42fd-8154-81d69f605099`.
 Any added amount will slowly reduce procrastinations.
 If the payment pool reaches `FULL` for this UUID commission, the procrastination will be removed immediately.
 Extra accidental extras will not be refunded and will be considered donation tip, thank you so much.
+Additionally, it is required that you ensured you have added friend `JOELwindows7`.
+> The same command can also be used for props Admin have yet to approve our publish request, at no extra charge.
 > C'mon, I need money & my parents will retire soon.
 But I'm not an asshole, just..
 I'll long it (and times later to be public), because you don't pay.
 I can't work without money, I'm bio being!
 >
 > PS: If you did not handover the GUID or selected wrong GUID (i.e. already published GUIDs), we will pick random GUID.